alesj/snowdrop/install/README.md

 Purpose
 --------

-To enable ease of installation of the snowdrop module in the standalone version of EAP.
+To enable ease of installation of the snowdrop module into the standalone version of EAP.

 What-it-does
 ------------